-The Miniature Schnauzer is an exceptional dog breed with numerous attractive traits: intelligence, affection, an extroverted temperament, humor, and a personality that’s twice as big as their bodies.
+The wonder of the blue-eyed Miniature Schnauzer – the Miniature Schnauzer is an exceptional dog breed with numerous attractive traits: intelligence, affection, an extroverted temperament, humor, and a personality that’s twice as big as their bodies.

 They are also very energetic.
 Little wonder why it is always in the top 20 most popular breeds in the U.S., England, and Germany and the favorite of many pet lovers.